MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/localizations/rus-excel-financial-report.md

 # required metadata

 title: Configure financial reports in Excel (Russia)
-description: This topic walks you through creating a new Electronic reporting (ER) configuration that contains a template for generating a financial report in an Excel format.
+description: This topic walks you through the process of creating an Electronic reporting (ER) configuration that contains a template for generating a financial report in an Excel format.
 author: Anasyash
 ms.date: 03/01/2019
 ms.topic: article